How do I clean my child’s car seat?

 How do you rectify?

-Firstly, a damaged harness MUST be replaced before continued use.
+Firstly, The harness MUST be replaced before continued use.

 Secondly, Buckles sticking can usually be rectified with cleaning or rinsing under warm soapy water but sometimes may require complete replacement.